Algorithm registries

 aes-256-gcmAES-256-GCMReserved (future profile)

-xchacha20-poly1305 is the only identifier that may appear as the on-wire content AEAD.
-A separate cipher, chacha20-poly1305 (RFC 8439, 32-byte key / 12-byte nonce / 16-byte tag), is used internally to wrap a per-recipient key inside the sealed construction — it is a building block, not a wire identifier, and a record that names it in its content-AEAD slot MUST be rejected. aes-256-gcm is named but inactive; it is reserved for a future encryption profile and a v1 verifier rejects any record that selects it.
+chacha20-poly1305-stream64k is the only identifier that may appear as the on-wire content format.
+A separate construction, chacha20-poly1305 (RFC 8439, 32-byte key / 12-byte nonce / 16-byte tag), is used internally to wrap a per-recipient key inside the sealed construction: a 12-byte all-zero nonce, AAD set to the chosen KEM's info label, producing a 48-byte wrap (32-byte wrapped key + 16-byte tag).
+It is a building block, not a wire identifier, and a record that names it in enc.aead MUST be rejected. aes-256-gcm is named but inactive; it is reserved for a future encryption profile (enc.scheme: 2) and a v1 verifier rejects any record that selects it.

 KEM